lunchly/slack-bot/readme.md

 > Slack bot that announces daily catered meals

-Lunchly is a Slack bot built to improve daily meal announcements for companies that have scheduled food catering.
-Right now it only supports ZeroCater because that is the service we use at work.
-Feel welcome to submit a pull request to add support for other catering services.
+Lunchly is a Slack bot that posts consistent, useful daily meal announcements for companies with scheduled food catering.
+It only supports ZeroCater because that is the catering service used at my office, but feel welcome to submit a pull request adding support for other catering services.

 ### Requirements